trombik/esp-adf-component-ai-thinker-esp32-a1s/README.md

 Thinker A1S Audio Kit boards in the market: A1S `es8388` chips with different pin assignments.

-* Ai Thinker A1S with `es8388` (probably the latest variant available in AliExpress)
+* Ai Thinker A1S with `es8388` variant 5 (probably the latest variant available in AliExpress)
+* Ai Thinker A1S with `es8388` variant 7

 ## What works